Discovering the Dominican Republic beyond resorts

 Music and dance

-Merengue and bachata rhythms set the rhythm of daily life and enliven parties and celebrations throughout the country.
+Merengue and bachata rhythms set the rhythm of Dominican daily life, enlivening parties and celebrations throughout the country.
+These traditional musical expressions define local cultural experiences.

 Local markets and crafts